bskubi/amethyst-facet/README.md

 The `-p 55` option parallelizes the computation using 55 worker cores.
 All HDF5 files retrieved via `*.h5` will have windows computed in this case.
 Multiple globs can be specified, i.e. `-glob path1/*.h5 -glob path2/*.h5`.

-Other options are described in `python facet.py agg --help`.
+Other options are described in `facet agg --help`.

 ### Help